Firgrep/practice-data-struct/README.md

-# practice-data-struct
+# practice-data-struct-and-algorithms
-Playground to practice Data Structures in TypeScript / JavaScript.
+Playground to practice Data Structures and Algorithms in TypeScript / JavaScript.
 The code is written in TS and then compiled using `tsc` into JS.

-Exercises come initially from Codecademy's courses on Linear and Complex Data Structures in JS.
+Exercises come initially from Codecademy's courses on Linear and Complex Data Structures and Algorithms in JS.
 They have been slightly modified wherever necessary to make them work in TS.

 ## Requirements